 Pyelonephritis

-10 with the transition to tablets or 14 with the introduction of only Ceftriaxone
+10 with switching to tablets or 14 with administration of Ceftriaxone alone

-Ceftriaxone is not considered a dangerous drug, since in most patients antibiotic injections are well tolerated and do not cause complications.
-However, even deaths have been reported with its use due to:
+Ceftriaxone is not considered a dangerous drug, since in most patients, antibiotic injections are well tolerated and do not cause complications.
+However, even cases of death have been reported with its use due to:

-• an anaphylactic reaction (extremely rapid development of an allergy), therefore, if redness, itching of the skin, swelling, difficulty breathing appear, you should immediately stop the injections and consult a doctor;
+• anaphylactic reaction (extremely rapid development of allergies), therefore, if redness, itching of the skin, swelling, or difficulty breathing appear, you should immediately stop injections and consult a doctor;

-• autoimmune anemia (antibodies are formed that destroy erythrocytes) - if a decrease in erythrocytes and hemoglobin is detected, you should find out if this is associated with an antibiotic; you cannot administer Ceftriaxone before the examination;
+• autoimmune anemia (antibodies are formed that destroy red blood cells) - if a decrease in red blood cells and hemoglobin is detected, it is necessary to find out whether this is related to the antibiotic; Ceftriaxone cannot be administered before the examination;

-• due to colitis (pseudomembranous) and uncontrolled reproduction of bacteria (clostridia), with frequent stools and painful urges, you should not try to normalize the stool on your own, a doctor's examination and tests are necessary;
+• due to colitis (pseudomembranous) and uncontrolled proliferation of bacteria (clostridia), with increased frequency of stools and painful urges, you should not try to normalize stools on your own; a doctor’s examination and tests are necessary;

-To improve the effectiveness of therapy and prevent complications, it is recommended:
+To increase the effectiveness of therapy and prevent complications, it is recommended:

-• drink at least 1.5 liters of water, include enough protein in the diet (fish, chicken, sour-milk drinks, cottage cheese);
+• drink at least 1.5 liters of water, turn on sufficient quantity protein in the diet (fish, chicken, fermented milk drinks, cottage cheese);

-• with increased bleeding, vitamin K (Vikasol) is administered;
+• in case of increased bleeding, vitamin K (Vikasol) is administered;

-Ceftriaxone should always be prescribed by a doctor, and he monitors the treatment, prescribes an examination, determines the risks of adverse reactions.
+Ceftriaxone should always be prescribed by a doctor, and he will monitor the treatment, order examinations, and determine the risks of adverse reactions.

-Watch this video about why you should not dilute Ceftriaxone with Lidocaine and what it threatens the patient with:
+Watch this video about why you should not dilute Ceftriaxone with Lidocaine and what risks this poses to the patient:

 Possible complications from injections